RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \subsection{Conservative form of the equations}

-Our code was developed assuming the gas (i) is completely inviscid, to conserve the equilibrium solution, but also (ii) preserves compressibility at best, to respect the supersonic character of the Keplerian flow.
-These conditions, incidentally, correspond to the ones expected in a "perfect" dead-zone of PPDs.
-Thus, in this outline, the equations governing gas dynamics in a 3D PPD are Euler's equation coupled to the conservation of mass and energy; they read:
+Our code was developed assuming the gas is completely inviscid to conserve the equilibrium solution, to treat compressibility at best, and to respect the supersonic character of the Keplerian flow.
+These conditions correspond to the ones expected in an ideal dead zone of PPDs.
+Thus, in this outline, the equations governing gas dynamics in a 3D PPD are Euler's equation coupled with the conservation of mass and energy; they read: